 For the Consumer

 As well as its needed effects, pegaptanib ophthalmic may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking pegaptanib ophthalmic:More common
+If any of the following side effects occur while taking pegaptanib ophthalmic, check with your doctor or nurse immediately:More common

 - Bladder pain

 - bloody eye

 - blurred vision

 - decreased vision or other changes in vision

 - discharge, excessive tearing